-Students are highly encouraged to own a personal computer as MHSN is a paper-free school.
-The student may prefer a mobile computer such as a laptop or notebook.
+Students are required to own a personal computer.
+The student may prefer a mobile computer such as a laptop or tablet.
 Students are given email accounts and are expected to check emails at least once a day.
 School announcements are sent via email.
-Each nursing course also utilizes the Moodle Course Managment System.
-Various courses are conducted in an online or hybrid format.
-The school of nursing utilizes Microsoft software (Word and Power Point) throughout its courses.
+Each nursing course also utilizes the Course Learning Management System.
+All testing is conducted in electronic format.

-Two four-bed Nursing Arts Lab, a simulated patient care unit equipped with a variety of maniquins, models, and equipment, is available, with supervision to students.
-Additionally, a low-fidelity simulation lab as well as a Pharmacology lab are available.
+Two four-bed Nursing Arts Lab, a simulated patient care unit equipped with a variety of mannequins, models, and equipment, is available, with supervision to students.
+Additionally, a low-fidelity simulation lab is available.
 Experiences in skills labs are a component of all nursing courses and assist students in gaining the knowledge and competency needed for delivery of client care.

 The clinical facilities of UPMC Mercy are utilized for the majority of clinical experiences.
 Experiences are provided in various areas throughout the UPMC Mercy campus.
-Some local, off-campus experiences are used for pediatric and community courses.
+Some local, off-campus experiences are used for pediatric, obstetric and mental health courses.
 Students are responsible for transportation to the off-campus experiences.